lawrencejob/url-shortener/Readme.md

 In addition, the reverse proxy as specified above can be replaced by a first-party CDN+routing offering in the cloud provider.

 Whatever you use, I suggest that you use Terraform (IaC) and an OpenTelemetry collector (obervability).
 For instance, Azure Monitor + App Insights.

+## Drawbacks and further work

+With more time, there are a lot of enhancements I would like to provide; I have listed them as follows:

+### More unit test coverage

+I am very disappointed with the test coverage of the backend.
+This is my first time writing in Kotlin or even Java for a very long time, and I spend a significant amount of time (a working day) trying to get my IDE (VS Code) to work for JDK development.
+After that amount of time, I had managed to get basic syntax highlighting working for the main app, but the IDE made it almost impossible to write tests.
+I wrote as many tests as I could to prove that I understand how unit/integration tests work, but I am afraid that coverage is bad.